mankaransingh321/Data_analytics_project/README.md

-Here’s an improved README template with a more polished presentation.
-I’ve also included a section on how to tag your collaborators on GitHub.

 📊 Python Data Analysis Project
 🔍 Project Overview
 This project dives deep into fitness and activity data, leveraging Python for insightful analysis and advanced visualizations.
 The goal is to uncover patterns, trends, and correlations to better understand user behavior and highlight actionable insights for improving fitness.